regazi/Florida_in_Film/README.md

-App and API for connecting small-town Florida residents with films set in or filmed in their areagit
+App and API for connecting small-town Florida residents with films set in or filmed in their area